Protecting Elders and Vulnerable Adults from Abuse and Neglect

 - Spanish / Español

-The law protects frail elders and vulnerable adults.
-Read about the different types of abuse that these individuals are protected from under the law. #9920EN
+Read about the different types of abuse that frail elders and vulnerable adults are protected from under the law. #9920EN

 - Who are "vulnerable adults?"

 - What is elder/vulnerable adult abuse and neglect?

 - I believe someone is abusing or neglecting an elder or vulnerable adult.
 Who can I call?

 - Do I have to report abuse?